 Dr Liam O’Shea

-From 2018-2020, Dr O’Shea was a Governance Adviser in the Foreign, Commonwealth and Development Office for the UK's Conflict, Stability and Security Fund, where he advised on regional strategies and programming in fragile and conflict-affected states.
-He also led a team coordinating the FCDO's response to Covid-19 in vulnerable countries and on the production of a High-level Event at the UN General Assembly, which raised over $11b in vaccine development for developing countries.
+From 2018-2020, Dr O’Shea was an adviser in the Foreign, Commonwealth and Development Office for the UK's Conflict, Stability and Security Fund.
+He also led a team coordinating the FCDO's response to Covid-19 in vulnerable countries.

-Dr O’Shea has also consulted a number of organisations on security and justice in developing countries, including the Overseas Development Institute and Saferworld.
-From 2014-2015, Liam won a place on the Alfa Fellowship, a professional leadership programme in Russia, where he led a project developing policy recommendations for police reform in Russia for a local NGO.
-He also wrote his PhD (St. Andrews) on police reform in the former Soviet Union.
+Dr O’Shea has consulted various organisations on security and justice in developing countries, including the Overseas Development Institute and Saferworld.
+He was the 2020/22 Dinam Fellow at the London School of Economics.
+From 2014-2015, he participated in the Alfa Fellowship, a professional leadership programme in Russia and he wrote his PhD (St. Andrews) on police reform in the former Soviet Union.

 Taskforce Member